lindenb/jvarkit/docs/Biostar322664.md

       Default: false
     -nm, --no-mate
       Disable the 'mate' function.
-BAM is not expected to be sorted with picard (bam can be sorted on coordinate), but mate will not be written.
+BAM is not expected to be sorted with picard , the bam can be sorted on coordinate, but mate will not be found/written.
       Default: false
     -o, --output
       Output file.
 Optional .
 Default: stdout